 Practice Makes You Better

-Use the pages titled “Notes,” and experiment with using different words.
-You might change them or you might find some that work right away.
+You might change your cue words or you might find some that work right away.
 Use them in softball and learn how to give them the effect that they are designed for.